unoplatform/workshops/uno-bootcamp/modules/01-Introduction-to-Uno/README.md

 ### Uno.Wasm.Bootstrap

-That's for wasm.
+This for wasm.
 It's a toolkit done by Uno to easily run .NET code in a browser using Mono-Wasm.

 [Sources & documentation][uno-wasm-sources]